 Scholarship and funding resources for SAS students are listed below.
 For additional assistance, please contact the SAS Scholarship Office at 848-932-2274.

 Scholarships for all incoming students are awarded through the Office of University Undergraduate Admissions at the time of admission to Rutgers.

 Scholarships for continuing SAS students are awarded through the School of Arts and Sciences Scholarship Office.
 Students are invited to apply based on a minimum cumulative GPA.
 The invitation and application process begins at the end of each academic year, when an invitation email is sent to eligible students.

-The basic amount for a School of Arts and Sciences Excellence Award is $1000.
-Some awards are significantly more ($1500-$7500).
+The basic amount for a School of Arts and Sciences Excellence Award is $1000; some awards in a larger amount.
 The selection process will be rigorous.
-To receive an award, an applicant must have not only an excellent academic record, recipients must have a strong record of service to the university and/or the local or home community, and must submit strong application materials (essay, resume, etc.)
+To receive an award, an applicant must have not only an excellent academic record, recipients must have a strong record of service to the university and/or the community, and must submit outstanding essays.

 To be eligible for an invitation to apply, a student must meet the following criteria:

 - Enrollment in School of Arts and Sciences in Spring 2016;

 - A minimum cumulative GPA of 3.700 at the end of the Spring 2016 semester

 - Enrollment in Fall 2016 in the School of Arts and Sciences; and